yth/SICP/README.md

 # SICP
 Working through SICP as a means to start programming language studies.

+On hiatus and will only be worked on occassionally until January 2019

 ## Additional Resources:

 ### SICP Supplement Site: